The Cognitive Behavioral Therapy Elective

 PostDoctoral Training Opportunties:

-The internship year is the first step toward specialization in a clinical research area related to Behavioral Medicine/Health Psychology.
-To provide CBT/BMED interns with advanced training in clinical methods and clinical research, the research teams programs within Behavioral Medicine and the Division of Medical Psychiatry Outpatient Department at MGH may offer Postdoctoral Fellowships in Clinical Research.
-Currently, there are post-doctoral fellows who are completing clinical research projects as part of the Anxiety, Bipolar, OCD, and Psychotic Disorder research teams.
+The internship year is the first step toward specialization in a clinical research area.
+To provide CBT interns with advanced training in clinical methods and clinical research, we may offer Postdoctoral Fellowships in Clinical Research.
+Currently, there are post-doctoral fellows who are completing clinical research projects as part of the Anxiety, Bipolar, OCD, and Depression research teams.
 These teams offer ongoing experiences in treatment outcome protocols as well as specialized investigations of the nature and correlates of these disorders.
-As the Behavioral Medicine Program grows, clinical fellowship positions may be available for new areas consistent with the mission of the program, department and hospital.
-Interested interns are encouraged to organize their research and clinical activities such that they can make a smooth transition to a fellowship year if positions are available.